RatInABox-Lab/RatInABox/readme.md

 ## Get started
 At the bottom of this readme we provide Example scripts: one simple and one extensive.
 Reading through this section should be enough to get started.
+The three classes listed above are all initilised with param dictionaries, summarised below as well.

 ## Requirements
 * Python 3.7+